 The Commission also assists the community in the protection, conservation and management of the Northern Territory's native wildlife and to protect the public and maintain confidence in relation to dangerous and problem wildlife, particularly saltwater crocodiles

-The Parks and Wildlife Service is made up of five areas of management:
+The Parks and Wildlife Commission NT is made up of five areas of management:

 - Park Operations